yilmazbingo/svelte-redis/NOTES/systemdesign/sharding.md

 ## Drawbacks of Sharding

+It is very hard to get back to one unit db from shards. it is kinda one way process.
+Sharding should be your last option.

 The first difficulty that people encounter with sharding is the sheer complexity of properly implementing a sharded database architecture.
 If done incorrectly, there’s a significant risk that the sharding process can lead to lost data or corrupted tables.
 Even when done correctly, though, sharding is likely to have a major impact on your team’s workflows.
 Rather than accessing and managing one’s data from a single entry point, users must manage data across multiple shard locations, which could potentially be disruptive to some teams.

 One problem that users sometimes encounter after having sharded a database is that the shards eventually become unbalanced.
 By way of example, let’s say you have a database with two separate shards, one for customers whose last names begin with letters A through M and another for those whose names begin with the letters N through Z. However, your application serves an inordinate amount of people whose last names start with the letter G. Accordingly, the A-M shard gradually accrues more data than the N-Z one, causing the application to slow down and stall out for a significant portion of your users.
 The A-M shard has become what is known as a database hotspot.
 In this case, any benefits of sharding the database are canceled out by the slowdowns and crashes.
 The database would likely need to be repaired and resharded to allow for a more even data distribution.